tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 contain extreme values that are outside the range of what is expected and unlike the other data.
 These are called outliers.
 Often, machine learning modelling and model skill in general can be improved by understanding and even removing these outlier samples.
-The [Pruner](../../API/data_cleaning/pruner) class offers 7 different strategies to detect outliers (described hereunder).
-It can be accessed from atom through the [prune](../../API/ATOM/atomclassifier/#prune) method.
+The [Pruner][] class offers 7 different strategies to detect outliers (described hereunder).
+It can be accessed from atom through the [prune][atomclassifier-prune] method.

 **z-score**<br>